DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

     url: 'https://odmdev.github.io/decisions-metering/charts/stable/'
 ```

-This should be done only one time in your cluster.
+This is to be done only once in your cluster.

-Then you can use the helm chart in the Openshift console.
+Then, you can use the Helm chart in the OpenShift console.
 Here is the procedure:
-1. Go to the Developer view
+1. Go to the Developer view.
-2. Create a Project : odm-metering
+2. Create a project: odm-metering
-3. Click the Topology menu button
+3. Click the Topology menu button.
 4. Click the `From Catalog` item in the right side.
-5. Select `Helm Charts` toggle button
+5. Select the `Helm Charts` toggle button.
 6. Search `odm`
 7. Click the `Ibm Odm Metering` item and install the IBM ODM Metering.

 ## Configuration

-To see all configurable options with detailed comments, visit the  [values section](#values) at the bottom of this page, or run these configuration commands:
+To see all configurable options with detailed comments, visit the  [values section](#values) at the end of this page, or run the following configuration command:
 ```console
 $ helm show values odm-metering/ibm-odm-metering
 ```